Lists of mountains in Ireland: List of 274 Irish Vandeleur-Lynams

 The broadest noted definition of an Irish mountain over 600 m is the Vandeleur-Lynam list, as it only requires a prominence of 15 m, and is the Irish fully metric equivalent of the England & Wales Nuttall.
 The 100 Highest Irish Mountains from above, is a subset of this list (e.g. they are all Vandeleur-Lynams).
 For example, Mweelrea, the highest mountain in Connacht, is 16th on the 100 Highest Irish Mountains list, but 34th on the Vandeleur-Lynam list.
 MountainView's Online Database of Vandeleur-Lynams was published by Collins Press in the 2013 book: A Guide to Ireland's Mountain Summits: The Vandeleur-Lynams & the Arderins, and updated in 2015.
-In 2018, the MountainView Online Database listed 273 Irish mountains as meeting the Vandeleur-Lynam definition.
+In 2023, the MountainView Online Database listed 275 Irish mountains as meeting the Vandeleur-Lynam definition.

 On 3 October 2018, English Lake District climber, James Forrest, completed all 273 Irish Vandeleur-Lynams in 8 weeks.
+In 2023, Irish photographer and adventurer Ellie Berry completed the Vandeleur-Lynams, then at 275 peaks, in 50 days and 5 hours beating the previous record by 6 days.
+This record was in turn broken in 2024 by Kerryman Sean Clifford who scaled all 275 peaks in 21 days, 2 hours, and 46 minutes.

 Lists of Irish hills

 Carns

 MountainViews and Database of British and Irish Hills recognise a list of 337 summits as Carns, having height above 100 m and below 400 m.